jrp2014/MinImports/README.md

 -fplugin=MinImportsPlugin
 ```

-Lovely addition to this package is that it automatically supports on-the-fly
+This package automatically supports on-the-fly
 feature if you use it with `ghcid`.
 MinImports doesn't perform file changes when
 there are no unused imports.
 So you can just run `ghcid` as usual: